 Good received its world premiere at the Donmar Warehouse in 1981, with CP Taylor’s play seen on Broadway the following year.
 Critics praised the “stream-of-consciousness structure” that allowed audiences to understand the minds of those living in Nazi Germany and how people made decisions with a “particular moral obliviousness.”

-Viggo Mortensen and fellow Doctor Who star Jodie Whittaker have starred in a 2009 film adaptation, but you’ll want to see CP Taylor’s gripping, historical drama in the city where it was first performed with Good tickets at the Playhouse Theatre.
+Viggo Mortensen and fellow Doctor Who star Jodie Whittaker have starred in a 2009 film adaptation, but you’ll want to see CP Taylor’s gripping, historical drama in the city where it was first performed with Good tickets.